Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 - This requires syncing the lptools sources (just run "repo sync" from the usual place, or follow the instructions in the error message that will be generated if the sources are missing)
 - default = 0
 #
+"OF_ENABLE_ALL_PARTITION_TOOLS"
+- Set to 1 to enable all the partition tools
+- This is relevant to dynamic partitions devices only (it is equivalent to using TW_ENABLE_ALL_PARTITION_TOOLS)
+- If this is used, it will also automatically enable 'OF_ENABLE_LPTOOLS'
+- default = 0
+#
 "FOX_PATCH_VBMETA_FLAG" (renamed from "OF_PATCH_VBMETA_FLAG") [EXPERIMENTAL WiP]
 - Set to 1 to instruct magiskboot v24+ to always patch the vbmeta header when patching the recovery/boot image
 - It should not be necessary to use this variable under normal circumstances